dilipkumar26/SDLC_12_Iconics/1_Requirements/README.md

 3. Cheap device which can be used by anyone.
 4. No need of calibration as in case of hardware instrument when used alone.

+# Ageing Time
+The ageing time of our system is lifetime till a better a system comes to replace our system.

+# Ageing Cost/ Feature evolution
+It started with Ohm's law where only we could calculate resistance.
+But as time progressed, we can get devolop system where we can find out colour coding, series and parallel value of resistances along with colour coding.
+We know also perform KVL and KCL to find current and voltage in individual loops.

+Earlier we had just binary to decimal conversion and vice versa.
+But in the modern system we can perform many conversions like binary to nhexadecimal, binary to octal, binary to gray code and vice versa.

+# Requirements
+We require a system which measures:
+1. Current
+2. voltage
+3. Resistance
+4. Series and parallel resistances
+5. Colour coding of resistors

+We require a system which performs conversion of:
+1. Binary to gray and vice versa
+2. Binary to decimal and vice versa
+3. Binary to hexadecimal and vice versa
+4. Binary to octal and vice versa
+5. Binary to excess 3 and vice versa

 ## 4W AND H